youkaicountry/yknytt/README.md

 ### Playing

-There must be a worlds directory in the project root (or next to the binary if you have exported).
+You can download additional levels from the built-in level downloader (if our server is running).

-Place packed (.knytt.bin) or unpacked worlds in that directory.
+Or you can place packed (.knytt.bin) or unpacked levels in `worlds` directory.

-You can also download additional levels from the in-game level downloader (if our server is running)
+That directory must be next to the binary file (or in the project root).